-Providing culturally competent therapy to firefighters and their intimate partners.
+Providing culturally competent therapy to firefighters & their intimate partners.

 Lea Sullivan, Ph.D., LMHC, NCC, Certified Emotionally Focused Therapist